-You may be asked to park in a parallel parking space that is on your right.
-You are to drive past the parking space and back into it bringing the rear of your vehicle as close as possible to the rear of the space without crossing side or rear boundaries marked by cones.
-You are required to get your vehicle completely into the space.
-(See Figure 12.5)
+You will be asked to park in a parallel parking space that is on your right.
+Your are to drive past the parking space and back your vehicle into the space provided without crossing side or rear boundaries marked by cones and ropes.
+You must get your vehicle (or trailer, if combination vehicle) completely into the space.

-12.2.6 - Alley Dock
+12.2.4 - Alley Dock

 You may be asked to sight-side back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary marked by a line or row of cones.
 You are required to get your vehicle completely into the space with your entire vehicle straight with the alley.
-(See Figure 12.6.)
+The off street skills test area is designed using 10 cones, 10 flags, and 3 ropes positioned in such a way as to limit the available room the applicant may use while negotiating these basic maneuvers.
+The skills test coned area is shown below.

-Figure 12.1: Straight Line Backing
+Maneuver # 1 Straight Line Backing